Increase your return on investment with tailormade marketing strategies.

 Rising Above the Fold

-When working in online marketing and web design, you will often hear people make reference to the importance of the “fold”.
+When working in Internet marketing and website design and development, you will often hear people make reference to the importance of the “fold”.
 The “fold” refers to the area of a website or landing page that users see when a page first loads in their web browser.
 Simply speaking, it is the content that displays before scrolling.
 A long-established principal of web design has been to optimize webpages so that the most important content displays above the fold.
 This is so that users have immediate access to the most relevant information.
 As a result, engagement metrics and search engine rankings are significantly improved.
 When designing a website or landing page, consider how the fold will display across each type of device.
 Given that a website’s fold will display differently on desktop than it will on a cell phone or tablet, optimizing the fold for each type of device is crucial for conversions.

 What content should be placed above the fold?